rejwanul/python-text-to-speech-project/README.md

-# python text to speech project
+# Python text to speech project
 =>First need to install Text to Speech in terminal =>install Command:
     pip install pyttsx3